ipfs-shipyard/space/README.md

 ### Ground to Space in single pass

-In this scenario the ground station transmits a file to space across a single pass.
+In this scenario the ground station transmits a file to the spacecraft across a single pass.

 ```mermaid
 sequenceDiagram
     participant TTL